 Prior interview etiquette discouraged any money talk until at least the second interview.
 Seeming money-concerned too soon was seen as gauche.
 But now, people decide whether to even consider an employment opportunity based on compensation.

-Many organizations are willing to put pay rates directly in job postings so applicants know the expectations up front.
+Many organizations are willing to put pay rates directly in job postings so applicants know the expectations upfront.
 This saves job seekers from wasting time and effort pursuing a job that doesn’t pay enough to meet their needs, while also saving employers time during the interview process as they won’t have to worry about desirable interviewees turning down offers for lack of pay.

-When pay rates aren’t listed, do your research through conversation, online pay compilation or salary research services to understand what the market compensation is.
+When pay rates aren’t listed, do your research through conversation, online pay compilation, or salary research services to understand what the market compensation is.
 It’s all right to ask about the position’s pay range near then the end of your first official phone screen or interview.
 By asking at the end of your first interview, you’ve given the hiring manager the opportunity to get to know you and your level-setting expectations.

 Make sure to follow up with a thank you in the first 24 hours after an interview.
 Why?
-Because this a timely response while you’re still fresh in the hiring manager’s mind gives you another chance to express your excitement and gratitude for the consideration.
+Because this a timely response, while you’re still fresh in the hiring manager’s mind, gives you another chance to express your excitement and gratitude for the consideration.
 Timing can be very important.
 If a hiring manager reaches out to you, make sure you respond ASAP.
-They’re looking to fill a role, and by responding quickly, you’ll reinforce your qualifications and excitement with interviewer and leave a positive impression of your professionalism.
+They’re looking to fill a role, and by responding quickly, you’ll reinforce your qualifications and excitement with the interviewer and leave a positive impression of your professionalism.

 If you don’t hear back from a hiring manager or recruiter after an interview, it’s ok to send a follow-up message after 5 to 7 days asking for an update and reiterating your gratitude for being considered, appreciation for the interviewer’s time, and re-stating your excitement about the opportunity.

-If you don’t get a job you wanted, don’t get demoralized and stop your career transition.
+If you don’t get the job you wanted, don’t get demoralized and stop your career transition.
 Employers often have specific ideas about skill sets and personality types for their ideal candidates and team formation.
 If you didn’t fit with one opportunity, you can position yourself as a top candidate for another exciting role.

 If you’re not getting the right interviews, or if you keep getting interviews but aren’t progressing to the next round, or if you keep getting through several rounds of interviews but never receiving a job offer, you may need professional guidance to get the results you want.
 If you’re working with ArcVida already, ask your cohort leader to help you schedule a private session with a mentor.